pjaskulski/gpt_psb/README.md

 | Burial date    | 224     | 223 (99.55%) |
 | Total          | 639     | 625 (97.81%) |

+In August 2023, OpenAI made it possible to fine-tune the gpt-3.5-turbo model, and there were opinions that this model, when trained for specific tasks, can match the quality of results of the gpt-4 model.
+It was decided to verify whether this is actually the case for tasks related to extracting information from texts.
+The results are available in a separate project: [link](https://github.com/pjaskulski/gpt_historical_text/blob/main/README.md#przetwarzanie-250-biogram%C3%B3w-modelem-gpt-35-turbo-po-fine-tuningu)

 ---

 # Ekstrakcja informacji z biogramów postaci historycznych za pomocą skryptów wykorzystujących model GPT-4 przez API